 Even if shared high ground served as a climate-change ark, another problem arises.
 Species differ in their abilities to pack up and move.
 Birds and many insects and mammals are highly mobile, but trees migrate only as new generations mature from dispersed seeds.
 These differences most likely will scramble ecosystems.
 Predators might drift outside the ranges of their prey.
 Birds might lose access to nest-building supplies or favored seeds.
 Londoño says these indirect consequences of warming might turn out to be the most damaging of all.

-The scientist has been stung by wasps, skewered by bamboo barbs, and infected by flesh-eating botflies.researching three different theories of what fixes birds to their specific bands of altitude.
+The scientist has been stung by wasps, skewered by bamboo barbs, and infected by flesh-eating botflies.In 2011, Londoño, his classmate Jill Jankowski, now a professor at the University of British Columbia, and their faculty adviser Scott Robinson teamed up with an animal physiologist at the University of California, Riverside, Mark Chappell.
+They have been researching three different theories of what fixes birds to their specific bands of altitude.
 They speculate that what they learn about birds will probably apply also to harder-to-study animals.
 Decades of research on the varied bird populations in Manú laid much groundwork — range maps of each species, for example.
 Jankowski studies competition between related species.
 Chappell examines birds’ metabolic rates at different pressures and temperatures.
 Londoño investigates interactions between birds and predators.

 Londoño sometimes wanders days before finding one active nest.
 He’s been stung by wasps, skewered by bamboo barbs, and infected by flesh-eating botflies.
 A troop of almond-size leafcutter ants, wielding skin-shredding mandibles, invaded his tent.
 A